-Summer is winding down and tomato canning season is underway.
+Summer is in the history books and tomato canning season is underway.

 Tomatoes are a fairly easy fruit to grow.
 You can grow them directly in the ground or in containers.
 My parents used to grow several different kinds.
-Picturing my mom in her “Daisy May” gardening attire as she eats the first ripe tomato of the season will be forever framed in my mind.
-She leans over the kitchen sink with a tomato in one hand and a salt shaker in the other.
-The juice she doesn’t catch from slurping as she takes a bite runs down her arm.
-The satisfied, eyes glazed over look on her face as the taste of summer fills her.
+Picturing my mom in her “Daisy May” gardening attire as she eats the first ripe tomato of the season will be forever framed in my mind — She leans over the kitchen sink with tomato in one hand and a salt shaker in the other.
+As she takes a bite, the juice she doesn’t catch from slurping runs down her arm.
+Her satisfied, eyes glazed over look on her face as the taste of summer fills her.

-As I ate my tomato sandwich today, I marveled at the taste.
-Each bite is a hallelujah chorus.
+As I ate my tomato sandwich today, I marveled at the flavor.
+As I ponder how people enjoy tomatoes, each bite is a hallelujah chorus!
 I’ve noticed that people have different ways of making a tomato sandwich.
 Some insist on white bread.
-Some insist on “Kraft Miracle Whip” slathered on each inside slice of bread before layering one side with tomato and then putting the two sides together.
-Some people add to the glory with a slice of ham or adorn with cheese, although, I think for the first go round, one should stick only with the basic tomato.
+Some insist on “Kraft Miracle Whip” slathered on each inside slice of bread before layering one side with tomato and then putting the two sides together with the tomato in between.
+Some people add to the glory with a slice of ham or adorn with cheese, although, I think for the first go-round, one should stick only with the basic tomato.
 Fancy can come later.

-The tricky part eating this sandwich is the sliding of the tomato as you take a bite.
-Those slippery slices have more than once misbehaved and landed on my plate.
+The tricky part of eating a tomato sandwich is the sliding of the tomato as you take a bite.
+Those slippery slices have more than once misbehaved and landed on my plate!
 However you eat them, don’t forget to add at least a bit of salt.
 I use Himalayan salt because it has more than 80 trace minerals and no chlorine bleaching.

-With my sandwich firmly camped between my two hands, I thought of the seasonal life of the tomato.
+With my sandwich firmly camped between my two hands, I thought of the seasons of tomato in my eating life.
 I spent summer anxiously awaiting the first tomato to ripen that I can eat it directly off the vine.
 Next, I move to the tomato sandwich.
 At the point when there are enough to be made into sandwiches, they begin to ripen off quickly, and the annual canning ritual begins.

 I never turn down tomatoes whether they are ripened or not.
 I make them into juice, sauce, pickles, mincemeat, and jams.
 I tried freezing ripe ones, but I prefer canning to retain the taste of summer.
 I start the tomato canning season making a basic sauce.
 It’s easy and versatile.